MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-manage-inactive-user-accounts.md

 ## Detect inactive user accounts with Microsoft Graph
 <a name="how-to-detect-inactive-user-accounts"></a>

 You can detect inactive accounts by evaluating the `lastSignInDateTime` property exposed by the `signInActivity` resource type of the **Microsoft Graph API**.
-The `lastSignInDateTime` property shows the last time a user attempted to make an interactive sign-in attempt in Microsoft Entra ID.
+The lastSignInDateTime property shows the last time a user attempted to make an interactive sign-in attempt in Microsoft Entra ID.
 Using this property, you can implement a solution for the following scenarios:

 - **Last sign-in date and time for all users**: In this scenario, you need to generate a report of the last sign-in date of all users.
-You request a list of all users, and the last `lastSignInDateTime` for each respective user:
+You request a list of all users, and the last lastSignInDateTime for each respective user:
   - `https://graph.microsoft.com/v1.0/users?$select=displayName,signInActivity`

-- **Users by name**: In this scenario, you search for a specific user by name, which enables you to evaluate the `lastSignInDateTime`:
+- **Users by name**: In this scenario, you search for a specific user by name, which enables you to evaluate the lastSignInDateTime:
   - `https://graph.microsoft.com/v1.0/users?$filter=startswith(displayName,'markvi')&$select=displayName,signInActivity`

-- **Users by date**: In this scenario, you request a list of users with a `lastSignInDateTime` before a specified date:
+- **Users by date**: In this scenario, you request a list of users with a lastSignInDateTime before a specified date:
   - `https://graph.microsoft.com/v1.0/users?$filter=signInActivity/lastSignInDateTime le 2019-06-01T00:00:00Z`

 > [!NOTE]